Uzair-Imtiaz/Uzair-Imtiaz/README.md

 - 👋 Hi, I’m @Uzair-Imtiaz
-- 👀 I’m interested in front-end programming and python programming.
+- 👀 I’m interested in backend development.
-- 🌱 I’m currently learning javaScript.
 - 💞️ I’m looking to collaborate on web developement.
 - 📫 You can reach me at uzair.imtyaz@outlook.com